oschwengers/referenceseeker/README.md

 (Goris, Konstantinos et al. 2007) ranked by the product of ANI and conserved DNA values to take into account both genome coverage and identity.

-Custom databases can be built by local genomes.
-For convenience, we provide pre-built databases based on RefSeq's (<https://www.ncbi.nlm.nih.gov/refseq>) *complete*, *reference* and *representative* genomes for the following microbial taxons:
+Custom databases can be built with local genomes.
+For further convenience, we provide pre-built databases based on RefSeq's (<https://www.ncbi.nlm.nih.gov/refseq>) *complete*, *reference* and *representative* genomes for the following microbial taxa:
 - bacteria
 - archaea
 - fungi